ruby/www.ruby-lang.org/en/community/ruby-core/index.md

 lang: en
 ---

-Now is a fantastic time to follow Ruby’s development, with Ruby 2.0 development underway.
+Now is a fantastic time to follow Ruby’s development.
 With the increased attention Ruby has received in the past few years, there’s a growing need for good talent to help enhance Ruby and document its parts.
 So, where do you start?

 The topics related to Ruby development covered here are: